vas3105/Hakaholix/README.md

 ## 2. Our Solution

-Odyssey is an AI-powered travel assistant that does the work for you.
+Pogam is an AI-powered travel assistant that does the work for you.

 Through a natural, conversational interface (including voice), our AI understands the user's *true* intent.
 It then generates a unique, end-to-end travel plan.